-- 1. Immediately check that the oil pressure for low or no oil pressure and the ammeter for no charging rate if either of these conditions are present stop the engine and investigate. - 2.
-If the engine fires and stops, wait for the starting motor to stop spinning before again turning the key switch to start. - 3.
+- 1. Immediately check that the oil pressure gauge for low or no oil pressure and the ammeter for no charging rate if either of these conditions are present stop the engine and investigate. - 2.
+If engine fires and stops, wait for the starting motor to stop spinning before again turning key switch to start. - 3.
 Do not use the starting motor longer than 30 seconds without interruption.
-Wait at least 3 minutes so batteries can recuperate and the starting motor can cool.
+Wait at least 3 minutes, so the battery can recuperate and the starting motor can cool, before again starting the engine.